Grizzly mauling near Yellowstone kills backcountry guide

 A fundraising website set up on Mock’s behalf following the mauling said he was passionate about the outdoors and a beloved guide for Yellowstone visitors.

 Mock when attacked had bear spray — a Mace-like deterrent meant to protect against attacks — but officials said they did not know if he managed to use it.
+Bear spray canisters have safety tabs to prevent them from going off accidentally and the safety tab on Mock’s bear spray was off, Jacobsen said.

-The grizzly was shot and killed Friday after it charged a group of seven game wardens and other personnel investigating the scene of the attack.
+The grizzly was killed Friday after it charged a group of seven game wardens and other personnel as they approached the scene of the attack.
+Several people fired at the animal and it died about 20 yards (18 meters) from the group, Jacobsen said.

-Officials said they are confident the bear killed that was killed is the one that attacked Mock.
+Officials said they are confident the bear that was killed is the one that attacked Mock.

+The Yellowstone region of Montana, Idaho and Wyoming has more than 700 bears.
+Attacks on humans are relatively rare but increased in recent decades as the grizzly population grew.

+Grizzlies bears have been federally protected as a threatened species outside Alaska since 1975 after being widely exterminated by trappers and hunters early last century.